Gostron/dance-display-sql/README.md

 # danceDisplaySql

-> TODO add here summary description
+> Server for handling dance competitions

 _Generates with [Yeoman][yeoman] and the generator <https://github.com/blueskyfish/generator-express-restful-mysql.git>._